DerekCresswell/DrupalBaseProject/Readme.md

 ## Usage

-You can copy this template two ways.
+You can copy this template three ways.

 1. Fancy
     * On GitHub, press the "Use this template" button.